revarbat/pymuv/MUVREF.rst

     }

-The variable given to the ``catch`` command will, when an error is received, have a dictionary stored in it with the following values:
+The variable given to the ``catch`` command will, when an error is received, have a dictionary stored in it with the following keys:

-``error``
+``"error"``
-    The error string that was emitted by the MUF instruction that threw an error.
+    The value for this key will be an error string that was emitted by the MUF instruction that threw an error.

-``instr``
+``"instr"``
-    The name of the MUF instruction that threw the error.
+    The value for this is the string name of the MUF instruction that threw the error.

-``line``
+``"line"``
-    The MUF line that threw the error.
+    This will have the integer MUF line that threw the error.

-``program``
+``"program"``
-    The program that the error was thrown in.
+    This will contain the DBRef of the program that the error was thrown in.
     This might not be the same as the current program, if the error occurred inside a call.

 If you don't care about the exception details, you can just not specify the variable::